-This report provides a comprehensive overview of solid waste management including the amount and type of solid waste that is disposed of and recycled in South Carolina as well as the progress towards meeting the state’s waste reduction and recycling goals.
-For more detailed information, see below.
-The latest report covers fiscal year (FY) 2019 (July 1, 2018 to June 30, 2019).
+This report provides a comprehensive overview of solid waste management including the amount and type of solid waste - municipal solid waste (MSW) and total solid waste (TSW) - that is disposed of and recycled in South Carolina as well as the progress towards meeting the state's waste reduction and recycling goals.
+For detailed information, see the report below.
+The latest report covers fiscal year (FY) 2022 (July 1, 2021 to June 30, 2022).

 The report is divided into the following sections:

-Section 2: Provides a brief statistical summary of recycling and disposal figures.
+Section 2: Brief statistical summary of recycling and disposal figures in FY22.

 The full version of the report is available for viewing below.

 *Updated 11/1/2023* S.C.
 State Agencies & Colleges/Universities Recycling & Buying Recycled Annual Report for Fiscal Year 2023

 This report summarizes the waste reduction, recycling and buying recycled efforts of South Carolina state agencies as well as state-supported colleges and universities during Fiscal Year 2023 (July 1, 2022 to June 30, 2023).

 S.C.
 Used Motor Oil Recycling Report for Fiscal Year 2019

 No Time to Waste - 2019 School Waste Study

 This study was designed to provide a characterization of the solid waste generated throughout one day at six public schools in South Carolina.
 South Carolina has about 760,000 students and 50,000 teachers in more than 1,200 schools that generate substantial amounts of waste.
 The vast majority of this waste could be prevented, recycled or composted.